alissatroiano/8-your-heart-out/README.md

 # Smitten

 Smitten is an online game for Valentine's Day inspired by the famous "Wordle Game".
-The player needs to guess the hidden 5-letter word in just 6 tries.
-The game is built for anyone who likes word games, and want to test their knowledge.
+The game is built for anyone who likes word games, and want to test their knowledge in love.

+The rules are simple: The player must guess the hidden word of 5 characters in 6 tries.
+First of all, type any love word on the first line and see if there's a match.
+You will get a match and the tile will turn red if the letter is guessed correctly and is in the right spot.
+If the letter is in the word, but in the wrong position, will become pink.
+And the tile will become silver if the letter doesn't match the place and isn't in the word.

 ## Table of Contents